-Regional Development Australia Whyalla and Eyre Peninsula (RDAWEP) is the lead agency for driving economic, business and tourism development in the Eyre Peninsula region.
+Regional Development Australia Eyre Peninsula (RDAEP) is the lead agency for driving economic, business and tourism development in the Eyre Peninsula region.

-The RDAWEP mission is to facilitate the achievement of sustainable development outcomes and promote the region as a quality destination to live, work, invest and visit.
+The RDAEP mission is to facilitate the achievement of sustainable development outcomes and promote the region as a quality destination to live, work, invest and visit.

 The Board has attracted considerable funding for priority projects from government and private sector sources.

 To find out more about the Regional Development Australia network, visit the national Regional Development Australia website at www.rda.gov.au